-Set between the Po and the Apennines, the province of Piacenza spreads towards the western extremity of Emilia Romagna.
+Set between the Po River and the Apennines, the province of Piacenza spreads towards the western extremity of Emilia Romagna.

 A place of particular charm is the plain which runs along the river and the rows of poplars which reflect in the river Po.
 It is a land full of natural beauties, valleys and mountains, but also history and art.

-Over the sceneries of these particular landscapes we can find wonderful medieval villages such as for example Castelsangiovanni, Castell’Arquato, Vigoleno, Fiorenzuola d’Arda and so on, suggestive abbeys of medieval origin and a lot of Romanesque churches.
+Over the sceneries of these particular landscapes we can find wonderful medieval villages such as for example Bobbio, Castell’Arquato, Vigoleno, Fiorenzuola d’Arda and so on, suggestive abbeys of medieval origin and a lot of Romanesque churches.

 The great number of medieval castles which with their unmistakable shapes stand out all over the land, making it an extremely fascinating corner.
 A symbol of the Dukedoms of Parma and Piacenza's ancient splendour is the magnificent Palazzo Farnese of Piacenza, together with other wonderful aristocratic palaces of the same period.

-A journey in the neighbourhood of Piacenza will never cease to amaze thanks to the myriad surprises that this rich land brings.
+A journey in the neighborhood of Piacenza will never cease to amaze thanks to the myriad surprises that this rich land brings.

 The first stop of an itinerary in discovering this land is Piacenza, full of artistic treasures of different periods.

-Heart of the city are Piazza dei Cavalli, towered over by the splendid Palazzo Comunale or Gotico (13th century) and Piazza Duomo, towered over by the Cathedral in Romanesque style.
+Heart of the city are Piazza dei Cavalli, towered over by the splendid Palazzo Comunale or Gotico (13th century) and Piazza del Duomo, towered over by the Cathedral in Romanesque style.

 In the Val Trebbia rises Bobbio, a village which arose in the Middle Ages around the Abbey of San Colombano and known for the suggestive Ponte Gobbo.

-In the Val Nure the picturesque village of Grazzano Visconti deserves to be visited: it is a town entirely realized in the 19th century in neo-Gothic style, which reproduces the architecture of the 14th century and is full of green areas and decorative elements.
+In Val Nure the picturesque village of Grazzano Visconti deserves to be visited: it is a town entirely realized in the 19th century in neo-Gothic style, which reproduces the architecture of the 14th century and is full of green areas and decorative elements.

-Among the treasures of the Val d’Arda is Castell’Arquato with a rich historical centre towered over by the Praetorian Palace and by the Fortress of the XIV century stands out.
+Among the treasures of Val d’Arda is Castell’Arquato with a rich historical centre towered over by the Praetorian Palace and by the Fortress of the XIV century stands out.

-Not to be missed are also two places which preserve the memory of the ancient State of the Pallavicini and precious architectures of the 15th century: Cortemaggiore with the Fortress, the splendid Church of Sant’Annunziata and the Palace of Pallavicino; Monticelli d’Ongina with the Fortress decorated with frescoes of Bembo and the interesting Aquarium and Po Ethnographic Museum: a rich documentation on the rural world and the river.
+Not to be missed are also two places which preserve the memory of the ancient State of the Pallavicini and precious architectures of the 15th century: Cortemaggiore with the Fortress, the splendid Church of the Sant’Annunziata and the Palace of Pallavicino; Monticelli d’Ongina with the Fortress decorated with frescoes of Bembo and the interesting Aquarium and Po Ethnographic Museum: a rich documentation on the rural world and the river.

 Finally, important to remember is a place connected to Giuseppe Verdi: Villa Verdi in Sant’Agata (Villanova sull’Arda): the residence of the great master, with original fittings.

-Along the river Po among the poplars and the sweep of plains it is possible to apply to go on fishing, canoe, walks and boat excursions.
+Along the River Po among the poplars and the sweep of plains it is possible to apply to go on fishing, canoe, walks and boat excursions.

-For a holiday of entertainment one may choose the Aquatic Park of Rivergaro, equipped with swimming-pools, water games, and a “stream” to be run with a dinghy, and many other attractions.
+For a holiday of entertainment one may choose the Aquatic Park of Rivergaro, equipped with swimming pools, water games, and a “stream” to be run with a dinghy, and many other attractions.